veertuinc/gitlab-runner/README.md

 ### Configure the runner

 Follow the instructions on <a href="https://docs.gitlab.com/runner/register/index.html">gitlab instructions page</a>.
-In step 6 "Enter the Runner executor:"
+In step 6 "Enter the Runner executor:

 enter "anka"

 The register process will ask you for more configuration parameters.

 For Anka Cloud Address, enter your controller url.
 For Anka Image id, enter the id of the VM you prepared in step 1
 If you want enter the registry tag you want Anka to use.
 For SSH User, enter the ssh user for your anka VM
 For SSH Password, enter the ssh password for your anka VM

 After the runner is configured a config.toml file should be in ~/.gitlab-runner/config.toml or in /etc/gitlab-runner/config.toml